Cyclopean masonry: Historical accounts

 Modern archaeologists use "Cyclopean" in a more restricted sense than the description by Pausanias; while Pausanias attributes all of the fortifications of Tiryns and Mycenae, including the Lion Gate, to the Cyclopes, only parts of these walls are built in Cyclopean masonry.
-The accompanying photograph shows the difference between Cyclopean masonry (shown in the blue rectangle), and the ashlar masonry of the Lion Gate.
+The accompanying photograph shows the Lion Gate, highlighting the difference between Cyclopean masonry (shown in the blue rectangle) and the rectangular blocks of ashlar masonry.

 Locations of structures

 Daorson, Bosnia, built around a prehistoric central fortified settlement or acropolis (c.
 17–16th to the end of the Bronze Age, c.
 9–8th c.
 BCE), gate visible to the left, surrounded by cyclopean walls (similar to Mycenae) dated to the 4th c.
 BCE.

 The entrance of a Mycenaean citadel in the Bronze Age, Lion Gate, demonstrated the monumentalizing occurring in Greece and showed the power of the citadel.
-Apart from the Tirynthian and Mycenaean walls, other Cyclopean structures include some beehive tombs in Greece and the fortifications of a number of Mycenean sites, most famously at Gla.
+Apart from the Tirynthian and Mycenaean walls, other Cyclopean structures include some beehive tombs in Greece and the fortifications of a number of Mycenaean sites, most famously at Gla.

 In Cyprus, the Kition archaeological site in present-day Larnaca, has revealed cyclopean walls.
 Additionally, Nitovikla, Enkomi and Maa Paleokastro use Cyclopean masonry.

 In Italy, polygonal masonry is particularly indicative of the region of Latium; scholars including Giuseppe Lugli have carried out studies of the technique.
-Some notable sites that have fortification walls built in this technique include Norba, Signia, Alatri, Boiano, Circeo, Cosa, Alba Fucens, Palestrina,Terracina and Santa Severa.
+Some notable sites that have fortification walls built in this technique include Norba, Signia, Alatri, Boiano, Circeo, Cosa, Alba Fucens, Palestrina, Terracina and Santa Severa.
 One of the largest and least known is the "acropolis" in Alatri, an hour south of Rome.
 It also seems to have a portal through which the summer solstice sun shines and some think it is also has a number of other astronomical significant points to it.
 It is thought to be the second largest in Europe, after Athens.
 In Sicily, there are many Cyclopean structures especially in Erice, in the western part of the island.
 The Nuraghe of Bronze Age Sardinia also are described as being constructed in cyclopean masonry, as are some of the constructions of the Talaiot culture abounding on Menorca and present to a lesser extent on Mallorca.